 Average Credit Card Debt

-The mean credit card debt of UK households is approximately £2,626, according to the most recent data from the Bank of England and the Office for National Statistics.
+Credit card lending continues to rise, and now credit card debt of UK households is approximately £2,626 according to the most recent data from the Bank of England and the Office for National Statistics.
 This information comes from data collected up through August 2019.
 The "mean amount of credit card debt" considers balances that individuals above the age of 18 have on average, throughout the year.
 Credit card balances left on credit builder cards can be especially problematic due to higher interest rates.

 |Average Credit Card Debt per Household|